anelook/apache-kafka-clickhouse-demo/README.rst

 Step # 1: create and populate a topic with class attendance data
 -----------------------------------------------------------------
 #.
 Create Apache Kafka topic ``kafka-topics --bootstrap-server localhost:9092 --topic class-attendance --create``.
 #.
-Populate topic with the content of **classes_years_2_12.ndjson** by running ``kcat -F kcat.config -P -t classes-attendance < classes_years_2_12.ndjson``.
+Populate topic with the content of the first file **classes_years_2_12.ndjson** by running ``kcat -F kcat.config -P -t classes-attendance < classes_years_2_12.ndjson``.
+This will add first half of our data as a bulk.
+#.
+Run `send_data`, this script will send messages from the second file one by one, imitating a data flow into the topic.

 Step # 2: Bring data from the topic into ClickHouse table
 ------------------------------------------------------------
-To bring the data from an Apache Kafka topic into ClickHouse we'll use a `built-in ClickHouse engine for Apache Kafka <https://clickhouse.com/docs/en/engines/table-engines/integrations/kafka/>`_.
-To link it to the destination table we'll create a materialized view
+We'll use a `built-in ClickHouse engine for Apache Kafka <https://clickhouse.com/docs/en/engines/table-engines/integrations/kafka/>`_ and `a materialized view <https://clickhouse.com/docs/en/guides/developer/working-with-json/json-other-approaches#using-materialized-views>` .

-1. Create ClickHouse Kafka engine table.
-We use **JSONAsString** to have granular control of each property later.
-Alternatively you can try **JSONEachRow**, but pay attention to complex json objects.
+1. In the ClickHouse client run SQL statement to create a Kafka engine table.
+For data format we use **JSONAsString** to have a granular control on transforming every property.
+Alternatively you can try **JSONEachRow**.

 .. code:: sql